-When we returned later that evening, we tried to figure out what to do about these random chickens, at least for the night.
+When we returned later that evening we had brought with us some custom wood furniture for the house, so we put it aside and tried to figure out what to do about these random chickens, at least for the night.
 Our dogs go out into the back yard regularly, and we’ve establish the tensions in chicken-dog relations already.
 We found the random chickens perched for the night, one on top of our secondary chicken coop (really a dog crate), the other in our boxwood tree, with a death grip on one of the branches.
 (The one on the coop was the friendly, biddable one, while Little Miss Death-Grip was the one that was so hard to catch in the first place.)
 Since there were three of us, we managed to guard the chickens from the dogs when they went out, decided more or less to let the chickens stay where they had settled in, and deal with it in the morning.

 Morning came as usual (take that, Hume) and the wrong chickens were running around the backyard happy as you like.
 With the dogs needing their morning constitutional and the vague sense that we should try to find the owner of the mystery chickens, we set off with our morning coffee and dogs on leashes, headed back towards Ground Zero of the chicken mystery.

 Having discussed our strategy en route, we decided that Sabrina would knock on doors while I kept the dogs at a safe distance.
 Starting with the home from which the mystery chickens burst forth from the bushes, Sabrina proceeded to ask whether they belonged to the neighbors, or if the neighbors knew of anyone nearby keeping chickens, or if they had seen a chicken that looked like a tiny Big Bird or Phyllis Diller (RIP).
 After knocking on 6-7 doors, Sabrina discovered: